 Obviously some of you will fancy theatre or the ballet at night, thats fine just have your hotel book you a cab back.
-I will write a section at a later section in one of my hints sections which will be marked in red when the relevent blog surfaces.
+I will write a section at a later section in one of my ‘Top Tips’ sections which will be marked by a pink background when the relevent blog surfaces.

 There will be large sections on archaeology as well, and the sometimes murderous journeys to get to the sites (cave paintings on an island in Sicily for example) If want to go to places where tourists rarely roam you have to go on more tortuous journeys with more planning involved!
 This is part of your wonderful adventure.

 The wet bits section…..
 The beach and all at sea.

 Down and dirty at the beach.
 Swimming, snorkelling, diving, boogy boarding or just plain sunbathing?
 Onboard a boat for some fishing aswell?
 Climbing and trekking around the coastline?
 Gazing out to sea?
 Breath in that air and get ready for your wet bits!
 Plenty to do by the water rather than just sitting around.
 When you finish your activity its great to have that beer at the beach bar, or meal at a restaurant you’ve come across, or a lovely picnic of fresh produce you’ve picked up at a local shop.
 You can sit on a boulder and look into a rock pool while you munch on your lunch.
 No judgement on your table manners, you’re alone and can be a piggy, there’s nobody to interfere or judge!!